miguel93041/electricURL-urlshortener/README.md

 `GET /api/analytics`

 Retrieves aggregated analytics data for a shortened URL.
-You can request breakdowns by browser, country, platform, and referrer.
+You can request breakdowns by browser, country and platform.

 - **Parameters:**
     - `id` (Required): The identifier of the shortened URL.
     - `browser` (Optional, Default: `false`): Include breakdown by browser.
     - `country` (Optional, Default: `false`): Include breakdown by country.
     - `platform` (Optional, Default: `false`): Include breakdown by platform.
-    - `referrer` (Optional, Default: `false`): Include breakdown by referrer.

 - **Responses:**
     - `200 OK`: The analytics data is successfully returned.